kantale/BME_17/README.md

 ### Project
 [The project is described here](project.md).

-You should deliver an implementation of the project by *10 August 2021*
+You should deliver an implementation of the project by ~10 August 2021~ *20 August 2021*.

 In your email you should include:
 * Your code which it should be one or more python (.py) files.